kwasniaki/cat-playground/README.md

 ## 2. Backend section:

 Before starting the application:
+//TODO Karo check how to configure it properly

-- get `db.properties` file from one of devs and put it into your backend folder
+ - get `db.properties` file from one of devs and put it into your project root

 Run the following commands in Maven Tool: